 So how exactly does it work?
 The ECS seems to have two main components that interact with each other to exert its effects:

 "You can think of the endocannabinoids as keys and the receptors as locks," says Knox.
 "When an endocannabinoid pairs with a cannabinoid receptor, it unlocks a cascade of downstream effects."
-As far as these "downstream effects go," research suggests this interaction between cannabinoids and cannabinoid receptors plays a role in regulating pain perception, stress, appetite, mood, memory, gut inflammation, and gut-brain communication.
+As far as these "downstream effects go," research suggests1 this interaction between cannabinoids and cannabinoid receptors plays a role in regulating pain perception, stress, appetite, mood, memory, gut inflammation, and gut-brain communication.

 What is endocannabinoid deficiency?

 Like any other system, the ECS can be thrown out of balance if you're not taking care of yourself.
-While still a fairly new theory, the term endocannabinoid deficiency—first introduced by neurologist and psychopharmacology researcher Ethan Russo, M.D., in 2004—is used to describe the state of lower than normal levels of endocannabinoids in the body; and the relative health of someone's endocannabinoid system is referred to as their endocannabinoid tone.
+While still a fairly new theory, the term endocannabinoid deficiency4—first introduced by neurologist and psychopharmacology researcher Ethan Russo, M.D., in 2004—is used to describe the state of lower than normal levels of endocannabinoids in the body; and the relative health of someone's endocannabinoid system is referred to as their endocannabinoid tone5.

 "The most common contributors to ECS deficiency are the usual suspects when it comes to poor health," says Knox.
 "Unhealthy diet and nutritional deficiency, environmental toxins and chemical pollutants, mental and emotional stress, and the ways these factors interplay with the typical aging process."
 Stress, for example, seems to throw the ECS out of whack by "activating enzymes that break these endocannabinoids down," adds Rountree.